A reader wonders what the heck is up with her man and what to do when a man pulls away.

 This is so frustrating!
 I can really sympathize with you here on feeling terrible when a man pulls away.

 I think you have a couple things working against you in getting his attention again, but it’s definitely not impossible since you did have underlying attraction at the start.

-First, it sounds like you’ve got a case of unintentional negative reinforcement going on.
+First, it sounds like you have a case of unintentional negative reinforcement going on.